MattWestb/tuya-Switches-Dimmer/README.md

 Very likely is one more Triac on the other side of the PCB and one optocopler for the L1 branche.
 The 5 pin rowe is from up to down: S1, S1, ?, ? (very likely the output to triacl 1 and 2) and GND.
 The 3 pin row is very likely power in the middle and ground in one sede but i cant see it for 100%.

+Then getting the OK pinout of the Zigbee module i like trying dumping it and look if tuya have start protecting there devices or not.